elixir-lang/ex_doc/README.md

 Because these docs are static files, the behavior of a missing page will depend on where they are hosted.
 In particular, [hexdocs.pm](https://hexdocs.pm) will show a 404 page.

-With this in mind, it is a good idea to preserve links to your old documentation.
-We do this with the `redirects` configuration.
-This can solve for everything but the function names changing.

-For this example, we've changed the module `MyApp.MyModule` to `MyApp.My.Module`, and the extra `get-started.md` to `quickstart.md`
+You can improve the developer experience on everything but function names changing by using the `redirects` configuration.
+For example, if you changed the module `MyApp.MyModule` to `MyApp.My.Module` and the extra `get-started.md` to `quickstart.md`, you can setup the following redirects:

 ```elixir
 defp docs do